 Exposure to ultraviolet radiation from the sun is the primary cause of all skin cancers.
 Moreover, through years of sun exposure, our skin becomes wrinkled, hyper-pigmented, and thin.
 Ninety percent of wrinkles are caused by sun exposure alone.

-- While sunscreen helps filter UV damage, there is no such thing as a true “sunblock”.
-As a dermatology professional, I consider sunscreen as a back-up measure to protect skin that cannot be covered by physical protection such as clothing, hats, and sunglasses.
-Light-colored, long-sleeve shirts and pants work well and are often easier than applying sunscreen and remembering to continually reapply every one to two hours;
+- While sunscreen helps filter UV damage, there is no such thing as a true “sunblock.”
+As a dermatology professional, I consider sunscreen a backup measure to protect skin that cannot be covered by physical protection, such as clothing, hats, and sunglasses.
+Light-colored, long-sleeve shirts and pants work well and are often easier than applying sunscreen and remembering to reapply every one to two hours continually;

-- Self-tanning creams are fine but from a dermatology standpoint, tanning beds are not.
-The link between tanning bed use and increased risk of melanoma, the most dangerous form of skin caner, has been firmly established;
+- Self-tanning creams are fine, but from a dermatology standpoint, tanning beds are not.
+The link between tanning bed use and increased risk of melanoma, the most dangerous form of skin cancer, has been firmly established;

-- Ultraviolet radiation from the sun does pass through glass, so remember to wear sunscreen when driving or if you work near windows., Sun damage often occurs more on the left side of the face due to driving;
+- Ultraviolet radiation from the sun does pass through the glass, so remember to wear sunscreen when driving or working near windows.
+Sun damage often occurs more on the left side of the face due to driving;

-- In addition to sun avoidance and sun protection, it is very important to have your skin checked on a regular basis by your primary care physician and/or dermatologist.
+- In addition to sun avoidance and sun protection, it is essential to have your skin checked regularly by your primary care physician and/or dermatologist.

 What are the best techniques for applying sunscreen?

-Kim Guthke: It’s important to apply sunscreen 15 minutes before going outside.
-This enables the ingredients to fully bind to the skin fully.
-A good rule of thumb is to apply an amount equal to the size of a shot glass to cover your entire body.
-Reapplying sunscreen is as important as your first application; reapply every one to two hours, especially if you are sweating or swimming.
+It’s important to apply sunscreen 15 minutes before going outside.
+This enables the ingredients to bind to the skin fully.
+A good rule of thumb is to apply an amount equal to the size of a shot glass to your entire body.
+Reapplying sunscreen is as important as your first application.
+After that, reapply every one to two hours, especially if you are sweating or swimming.
 A few additional sunscreen tips:

 - Choose an SPF of 30.
 Numbers above 30 do not offer a significant increase in UV protection.
 It is better to reapply than use a high SPF;